Sixth report on the costs of the Australian Government’s Run-Off Cover Scheme for medical indemnity insurers

 4.1.12 This section sets out projections of ROC indemnity payments for the next 10 financial years.
 For the reasons described above, the projections should be regarded as indicative only.
 The data issues referred to earlier in this report also contribute to the uncertainty.
 The underlying assumptions and methodology are described in Appendix 4, with the calculations summarised in Table 15.
 Table 4 below sets out the projections, which are illustrated in Figure 4.
 The Scheme is not expected to become mature in a cashflow sense for many years.
 The payments projected below are in nominal dollars and have not been discounted to current dollar values.

-4.1.13 The projected payment figure for 2009-10 assumes that all ROC indemnity payments which are ‘due’ at 30 June 2009 (that is which relate to claim payments already made by MIIs/MDOs) will be made during 2009-10.
+4.1.13 The projected payment figure for 2010-11 assumes that all ROC indemnity payments which are ‘due’ at 30 June 2010 (that is which relate to claim payments already made by MIIs/MDOs) will be made during 2010-11.
 More generally, other ROC indemnity payments are assumed to be made at the same time as the corresponding claim payment.
-The estimates include indirect costs associated with handling claims, referred to as indirect claims handling expenses (CHE) (see 4.2.8 below).
+The estimates include indirect costs associated with handling claims, referred to as indirect claims handling expenses (CHE) (see paragraph 4.2.8).

 Table 4: Projected Run-Off Cover indemnity payments plus claims handling expenses